Guide ยท Financial Calculator

 Step 1: Find your FIRE number

-The most widely used rule is the 25ร rule, derived from the 4% safe withdrawal rate: a portfolio should sustain a 4% annual withdrawal indefinitely, which means you need 25 times your annual spending saved before you can retire.
+The most widely used rule is the 25ร rule, derived from the 4% safe withdrawal rate: a well-diversified portfolio should sustain a 4% annual withdrawal indefinitely, which means you need 25 times your annual spending saved before you can retire โ at any age.

 Step 2: Calculate how long it takes